| Internet-Draft | Mission Mandate | August 2026 |

 (Section 8.1).¶

-This document is OPTIONAL.
+This document is optional.
 A deployment that never mints Mandates is fully conformant to the issuance profile and its companions and is unaffected by this document; the Mandate defines no authority surface and places no requirement on deployments that do not claim it.¶

 The Mandate is among the newest artifacts in the family.
 Its normative dependencies are ratified: JWS, JWT, and SD-JWT are published standards, and the issuance profile's committed record is its only Mission input.
 The artifact itself is not yet exercised in deployment, so an implementer validates the verification steps and failure taxonomy against real cross-domain use before relying on them.¶